 Review summary: Fujifilm X20 vs Olympus PEN-F

 So how do things add up?
-Is the Fujifilm X20 better than the Olympus PEN-F or vice versa?
+Which of the two cameras – the Fujifilm X20 or the Olympus PEN-F – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Faster burst: Shoots at higher frequency (12 vs 10 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Has a lens built-in, whereas the PEN-F requires a separate lens.

 - Less heavy: Is lighter even though it comes with a built-in lens (unlike the PEN-F).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.